 If you need support with reading or writing, the library can help you in various ways.
 For instance, if you have difficulty reading printed text due to a disability, you can access talking books.
 Here you will find information about the support available and how to contact our librarians.

-You can listen to the books on your computer or use an app on your phone or tablet.
+You borrow books in audio format from the digital library Legimus.
+You can listen to the books on your computer or by using an app on your phone or tablet.

 Order adapted course literature that's not already available